plaidfinch/GQFC/README.md

 You need a working `LaTeX` installation, as well as the programs [`latexmk`](https://www.ctan.org/pkg/latexmk/?lang=en) (which may have come with your `LaTeX` distribution) and [`lhs2TeX`](http://www.andres-loeh.de/lhs2tex).

-Once you have these installed:
+Once you have these installed, you can build the paper by running:

 ```
-lhs2TeX GQFC.lhs -o GQFC.tex; latexmk -pdf GQFC
+lhs2TeX GQFC.lhs -o GQFC.tex
+latexmk -pdf GQFC
 ```

 ## Playing Along with the Code